gacetta/notes/cssCustomProperties.md

 A **FALLBACK VALUE** can be assigned in the instance the variable isn't found:
 * `background: var(--penguin-skin, black);`

+why css variables vs sass variables?
+- can be manipulated in JS
+- can edit them in dev tools
+- easier to use css variables in the calc function
+- css variables cascade and are inherited

 ---
 ## Browser Fallbacks
 ---